jhamlet/protean-subject/README.md

 Dependencies
 ------------

-These are installed when **project-tmpl** is installed.
+These are installed when **protean-subject** is installed.

 ~~~
-underscore: 1.x.x
+rx:      2.x.x
+protean: x.x.x
 ~~~

 ### Development Dependencies ###